OpenBEL/openbel-vim/README.rst

 Installation
 ------------

 #.
-Copy bel.vim to $HOME/.vim/syntax directory.
+Copy bel.vim from the syntax directory to $HOME/.vim/syntax directory.
 #.
-Copy filetype.vim to $HOME/.vim/filetype.vim file (or update existing file).
+Copy bel.vim from the ftdetect directory to $HOME/.vim/ftdetect directory.